 We will ensure that staff, children, parents and carers are aware of sources of support within school, in the local community and further afield.
 Where appropriate, we will directly refer children, staff, parents and carers to external organisations for support.

-The current support that is available within our school and local community, who it is aimed at and how to access it, is outlined in Appendix 2.
 We are aware that sources of support change regularly and we will be proactive in researching what is available when necessary.

 We will display relevant sources of support for staff, including the employee support line in the staff room.
 We will regularly highlight sources of support for children, including the use of a trusted adult, within relevant parts of the curriculum.